ibm-cloud-docs/EventStreams/messagehub115.md

 ## Creating a COS bridge
 {: notoc}

 To create a new COS bridge, use JSON like the following example.
-Ensure that your bucket names are globally unique not just unique within your COS instance.
+Ensure that your bucket names are globally unique, not just unique within your COS instance.

 <pre class="pre"><code>
 {